We get asked this question, a lot.

 This tool is also found in the left sidebar, right under Competing pages:

 This is actually the most useful competitor keyword research tool in Ahrefs, in my opinion.

-By entering a few competitors and your own domain, you receive a list of keywords that they are ranking for actively but that you are not.
-Here’s an example:
+By entering a few competitors and your own domain, you receive a list of keywords that they are actively ranking for but that you are not.